-7. Resource Allocation
+4. Resource Allocation

-Rushmoor Borough Council manages cash flows of £83m and assets of £244m by:
+Rushmoor Borough Council manages cash flows of £94m and assets of £274m by:

-- · Holding a General fund balance of £2m - Collecting £51.3m of business rates.
+- Holding a General fund balance of £2m - Collecting £25.5m of business rates.
 60% of the business rates collected is passed onto central government, Hampshire County Council and Fire and Rescue Authority.
-The Council retains £19.9m - Collecting £55m of Council tax payments.
+The Council retains £19.9m - Collecting £57m of Council tax payments.
 88% of Council Tax collected is passed onto central government, Hampshire County Council, Fire and Rescue Authority and Police and Crime Commissioner.
-The Council retains £6.4m - Managing a £206m portfolio of land, building and other assets that generates £6.6m of income.
-Receiving grants and contribution of £39.6m mainly from central government.
+The Council retains £6.4m - Managing a £225m portfolio of land, building and other assets that generates £7.0m of income. - Managing a £29m portfolio of loans and investments that generates £1.1m of income - Receiving grants and contribution of £56.9m mainly from central government.

-Total asset cash flows through the Council are shown below:
+Total capital cash flows through the Council are shown below: